Brothers (1782 ship)

 Brothers was launched in 1782 at Liverpool as a Guineaman.
 She made seven complete voyages as a slave ship in the triangular trade in enslaved people.
 A French privateer captured her in 1795, on her eighth voyage after she had embarked her captives.
-In a highly unusual move, the privateer sold Brothers and her slaves to the master of a Spanish vessel that the privateer had captured.
+In a highly unusual move, the privateer sold Brothers and the captives she was carrying to the master of a Spanish vessel that the privateer had captured.
 The purchaser then took Brothers into Havana.

 Career

 Brothers first appeared in Lloyd's Register (LR), in the issue for 1783.